NLPKit/LanguagePredictor/CONTRIBUTING.md

 python setup.py install
 ```

-To build the models, you may also want the `fasttext` binary:
+This repository contains pre-built models, but if you would like to easily build new models, you will also need the `fasttext` binary:

 ```
 git clone git@github.com:facebookresearch/fastText.git